pedromendonka/Vue-J7i18n/readme.md

 ### Define the container

-Can be the component root element or another one.<br>
+Can be component's root element or any other element container.<br>
 This just creates the necessary reactivity when we change the language.<br><br>
 For that we use the _```.language```_  *modifier* passing the expression: _```currentLanguage```_ to i18n directive